mendix/docs/content/en/docs/howto/data-models/migrating-your-mendix-database.md

     | `MXRUNTIME_SourceDatabaseUserName` | `{username}`        |
     | `MXRUNTIME_SourceDatabasePassword` | `{password}`        |

-11. Start the application either from the Developer Portal or from the SAP BTP Cockpit.
+11. Start the application either from the Mendix Portal or from the SAP BTP Cockpit.
 12. Once the application is started, verify the data in the application.